So you want to get married surrounded by natural scenery? A national park wedding could be the way to go for your big day.

 Public Spaces

 Remember, there are no private indoor venues in national parks.
-You will be sharing these beautiful spaces with other visitors, which requires flexibility and consideration.
+You will share these beautiful spaces with other visitors, which requires flexibility and consideration.

 Weather and Amenities